WikiStipendiya

-During the first phase of the project, which ran from 20 May 2022 to 20 December 2022, over 76,000 new articles were created on the Uzbek Wikiepdia, with the number of active contributors quadrupling.
+The first phase of the project, which ran from May to December 2022, was focused on encouraging individual participants to create quality content on projects of the Wikimedia Foundation, primarily Uzbek Wikipedia.
+The second phase, which ran from June to December 2023, was organized as series of shorter-term thematic edit-a-thons, with each month dedicated to a specific region of Uzbekistan.
+The second season also encouraged users to upload photographs of settlements and cultural heritage monuments in Uzbekistan to Wikimedia Commons.
+The third season, which lasted from May to December 2024, was organized as a seven month edit-a-thon among groups of at least five members.

 The edit-a-thon generated significant interest in Uzbekistan, with major publications running stories about the project throughout its duration.
 In 2023, WikiStipendiya won Best Project of the Year Award of the independent Rost24 news agency.
+However, the project also led to the creation of a large number of poor-quality, machine-translated articles, as the organizers prioritized rapid article growth.

 History

 WikiStipendiya was inspired by a 2019 decree of President Shavkat Mirziyoyev on encouraging the creation of quality digital content in Uzbek.
 The Youth Affairs Agency decided to launch an edit-a-thon with a large prize fund and secured the cooperation of the Agency of Information and Mass Communications and the Council of Young Artists.
 Soon thereafter the Wikimedians of the Uzbek Language User Group committed to fully support the initiative.

 On 13 May 2022, a press conference was organized in Tashkent to spread the word about the edit-a-thon.
 WikiStipendiya generated significant interest among students and media in Uzbekistan, with several publications running stories about it.
 By the time the edit-a-thon officially started on May 20, close to 15,000 people had subscribed to the official Telegram channel of the edit-a-thon.
 With the support of the Youth Affairs Agency, a series of 12 video lessons were recorded and uploaded to Uzbek Wikipedia's YouTube channel prior to the official launch of the edit-a-thon.

 On 30 June 2022, three active contributors of the Uzbek Wikipedia met with President Mirziyoyev during Youth Day celebrations in Tashkent and discussed the WikiStipendiya edit-a-thon in particular and the state of wiki projects in Uzbek in general.

+On 30 May 2023, the second phase of the project was launched.
+The second phase of the project in 2023 also encouraged the creation of articles about Uzbekistan in foreign languages, and introduced new subprojects such as WikiTour and WikiQuiz.
+The initiative was launched on 1 June 2023 at Namangan State University with an event featuring representative of the Youth Affairs Agency and active Wikimedians.
+Several month-long edit-a-thons were organized throughout the second season of WikiStipendiya II.
+The third and final phase lasted from May to December 2024.